HOW TO END JUNGLE INJUSTICE IN NIGERIA.

 The Nigerian Police revels in extrajudicial murders.
-Therefore it is unsurprising to see fully uniformed policemen at public lynching festivals.
+Therefore, it is unsurprising to see fully uniformed policemen at public lynching festivals.
 If the police can get away with jungle injustice, why not the public.
 Since it is legal for the public to kill suspects, it is super legal for the police to kill suspects.
 Police execution of the Boko Haram founder only intensified their violent attacks.
-Both the police and public kill suspects to suppress evidence.
+Both the police and the public kill suspects to suppress evidence.

 2. The state’s police commissioner’s salary drops by 5%.
 This is also cumulative.

-3. If the culprits are found, charged to court and convicted, the salary cuts are restored and the forfeited salaries are refunded to the affected officers in addition to a predetermined interest payment.
+3. If the culprits are found, charged to court, and convicted, the salary cuts are restored and the forfeited salaries are refunded to the affected officers in addition to a predetermined interest payment.